jaccomoc/jactl/docs/pages/overview.md

 function, the script will be suspended and when the blocking function completes, the script execution state is resumed from the point at which it was suspended.
 This is done via an internal _continuation_ mechanism.

-Script writers can write their code as though it never blocks and do not have to be concerned about which functions are aysnchronous and which are synchronous.
+Script writers can write their code as though it blocks and do not have to be concerned about which functions are aysnchronous and which are synchronous or have to jump through the normal asynchronous programming hoops with use of callbacks to continue when a long-running operation completes.

+When a blocking operation is invoked, Jacsal creates a Continuation object that captures the state of the running script such as the value of all local variables and the current call stack.
+When the long-running operation completes, the script state is restored and the script continues from where it left off.

 ## Compiles to Bytecode

-Jacsal compiles to bytecode and is able to take advantage of all of the benefits that the JVM hotspot compiler offers in terms of performance.
+Jacsal compiles to bytecode and is thus able to take advantage of the benefits that the JVM hotspot compiler offers in terms of performance.

 ## Command-line REPL

 Jacsal comes with a REPL (read-evaluate-print-loop) that enables you to play with the language and try out code interactively.

+## Command Line Scripting

+As well as being able to use Jacsal as a scripting language for Java-based applications, Jacsal can also be invoked from the command line to run standalone scripts.

 ## Where should I go next?